Kolyasisan/beatoraja/README.md

+This is a custom branch of Beatoraja, with certain tweaks and customizations that I wanted to implement.
+Don't think there's anything usable for the upstream master lel.

 # beatoraja
 Codename beatoraja is a Cross-platform rhythm game based on Java and libGDX.
 It works on Windows, Mac OS, and Linux.